Demandwell

 After the initial handoff, I was available for questions and revisions through QA as needed from said stakeholders.

+The platform had an embattled road to shipment and launch.
 As I joined the team, our primary concern was optimizing the product so that the Product Team could shift their focus to the needs of the C-Suite and shareholders, and on other more pressing product needs.

 Insights gathered from discussions with users and consultants reflected a clear dissatisfaction with Demandwell’s proprietary Reporting app.